leon4rd/test/README.md

-## I was thinking about moving to Moscow but there is no point Russian into things.
+## People are shocked to discover I have a police record but I love their greatest hits!